 We’ve all been there:

-You decide that you want to lose a few pounds, so you start eating healthier and you start a workout routine, but the numbers on the scale don’t move.
+You decide you want to lose weight, so you go on a diet and you start working out.
+However the numbers on the scale don’t move.

 In fact, sometimes they even go up.